cruncha-cruncha/palindrome/README.md

 > - Create, retrieve, update, and delete a message
 > - List messages

 But my implementation quickly got out of hand.
-I would write much simpler code if actually given this brief in a work setting, and conversely, would spend much more time reviewing code of this complexity if it was actually intended for release.
+If given this brief in a work setting, I would write much simpler code, and conversely, would spend much more time reviewing code of this complexity if it was actually intended for release.
 My goal was to have some fun and demonstrate my capabilities while still satisfying the requirements.
-Please keep this in mind when reviewing the repo.
+Please keep this in mind while reviewing the repo.

 ## Endpoints